-Travel Nursing | Average Salary + Benefits 2023
+Travel Nursing Salary & Benefits 2024

 If you’re looking to become a travel nurse, you probably have many factors driving your decision, from a desire to help people, expand your skills, or to simply take on a new adventure.
 But no matter what your motivation for becoming a travel nurse, your total compensation will vary from that of a staff nurse.

-There are a lot of different factors with travel nursing that affect your salary and overall pay, like the length of the contract, and your specialty.
-Because there are so many different factors, there is a lot of conflicting information about travel nurses’ salaries.
-We’ve broken things down to make it easy for you to get the facts, including what an average travel nurse’s salary is and how much you can expect to make as a travel nurse.
+There are a lot of different factors with travel nursing that affect your salary and overall pay, like the length of the contract or your specialty.
+Because there are so many different factors, there can be some conflicting information about travel nurse salaries.

 Speak with a recruiter about available travel nursing assignments today!

-Travel Nurse Salary
+Travel Nurse Salary Info

 Keep in mind, though, that many travel nurses work different travel positions over the course of the year, so that figure can fluctuate based on the job’s conditions, any overtime, and the flexibility of the nurse’s schedule.
 Not to mention those non-taxable stipends.
 Your nursing specialty can also affect your total compensation as some hospitals may pay a premium for specific high-demand specialties.